wayfair/one-version/ONE-VERSION.md

 - This library currently only operates on declared dependencies.
 That is the `dependencies`, `devDependencies`, and `peerDependencies` specified by a workspace - **not** any transitive dependencies.
 - Resolutions are not yet taken into account.
 - Package manager is selected based on the lockfile name in the root of the repo.
+Berry is chosen over Yarn classic if a `.yarnrc.yml` file exists at the root of the repo.